 Based on my knowledge of web development I was asked to do two large websites for two individuals.
 I realised at this point that I had a real talent that could lead to becoming freelance.
 I decided to start my own company, Jambour Digital, and registered the company as a limited company in July 2018.
 Jambour Digital focuses on web development and also on graphics and consultancy.

 I developed websites for companies in the car salvage market.
 My first project saw me develop a system to generate an XML phonebook to work with Grandstream SIP phones using PHP and a database, thus allowing easy updating of the phonebook system.
 My second major project was to develop a new database-driven server monitoring application using PHP.
 I then proceeded on to begin re-developing some websites for the car salvage companies that were hosted by DH Systems.
-I left this job to start my own company.
+I left this job due to health issues that occurred and took the opportunity whilst recovering to start my own company.

 My job at Maglabs was fast paced and required me to think on my feet a lot of the time.
 My job primarily involved me generating reports on database data and fixing bugs as well as adding small features to a PHP based web application service.
 The job taught me a lot, and I managed to hone my skills in PHP, MySQL and shell scripting as a result of it.
 On top of that I learned a lot of React.js and Symfony whilst I worked there.